Kenechukwu Dumogu

 • want contemplative depth without doctrine or formulaic self-help

-For readers moved by the allegorical resonance of The Alchemist, the inward journey of Siddhartha, the lyrical wisdom of The Prophet, and the contemplative clarity of The Power of Now and The Untethered Soul.
+For readers moved by the allegorical resonance of The Alchemist, the inward seriousness of Siddhartha, the lyrical wisdom of The Prophet, and the contemplative clarity of The Power of Now and The Untethered Soul.

 Inner landscapes, made visible